I am reading...

 When you can't go outside, go inside!
 Find out what God is saying to different ones through His Word.

 Journey with different individuals as they share their reflections in their Time Alone With God (TAWG).
-Come back weekly for more!
+Come back monthly for more!
 Share with us your own via email@example.com!

 Pastor Melvin Wong